Do you have a business idea that uses nature and could have a positive impact in Glasgow?

 The Melting Pot is Scotland’s Centre for Social Innovation and home of coworking in Edinburgh.
 We lead the way in ensuring creative, resilient, and effective social innovation takes its essential place at the heart of a vibrant society.

 Glasgow Caledonian University (GCU) is a vibrant, innovative and multi-award winning University for the Common Good.
 We aim to contribute to society in a manner that embraces yet goes beyond the traditional role of a university.
 GCU’s For the Common Good commitment is brought to life through our strategy and by the actions of our staff, students, and alumni around the world.
-GCU’s goal is to become world leading in Social Innovation by 2030.
-In recognition of its achievements in social innovation, GCU has been designated Changemaker Campus by Ashoka U, is one of only 29 in the world, and the first in Scotland.
+Their Social Innovation Connect Centre supports this Accelerator.
+Social Innovation Connect (SI Connect) is a new initiative that aims to create a better, more connected UK social innovation ecosystem across the regions, with stronger transnational ties to Europe and beyond.
+The project is a part of the European Social Innovation Alliance (ESIA), part of an EU-funded programme which supports the establishment of national social innovation competence centres across Europe.